 10,000-15,000cfs (3'- 4' deep) | Massive sandbars become small to medium size sandbars, it's possible you'll have to share one on busy weekends - 30 people

 15,000-20,000cfs (4'- 5' deep) | Campsites are scarce, most sandbars underwater, overnight trips not recommended - 10 people

 >20,000cfs (>5' deep) | Challenging conditions can develop - no campsites

 Note: All reservations cancelled due to river conditions are refunded in full.
 If conditions are near or above our limits, you'll receive a notification from us 2-3 days before your trip with an updated status report.

-Generally speaking, the graph below will give you an idea of what will happen on our stretch of river in the next 12-24 hours.
+Generally speaking, the graph below will give you an idea of what water levels will do on our stretch of river in the next 12-24 hours.